Arrest warrant issued for neo-Nazi podcaster in lawsuit

 “Unfortunately, Mr. Ray has not seen fit to appear today as ordered or has taken any steps at all to comply,” the judge said.
 “I see no alternative but to issue a bench warrant for Mr. Ray’s arrest.”

-Ray already is wanted on criminal charges stemming from a torchlit march through the University of Virginia on the eve of the rally, plaintiffs’ lawyer Jessica Phillips told Moon.
-A warrant for Ray’s arrest was issued in June 2018 after a grand jury indicted him on a charge that he illegally used pepper spray on counterprotesters during the march, according to Phillips.
+Ray already is wanted on a criminal charge stemming from a torchlit march through the University of Virginia on the eve of the rally, plaintiffs’ lawyer Jessica Phillips told Moon.
+A warrant for Ray’s arrest was issued in June 2018 after a grand jury indicted him on a felony charge that he illegally used pepper spray on counterprotesters during the march, according to Phillips.

 Phillips said it is “unbelievably galling” that Ray has been active on social media and posting his podcasts online while defying court orders and withholding a “trove” of documents relevant to the litigation.

-Note: This story has been corrected to show that Robert Ray was indicted on a single felony charge, not multiple criminal charges, in Virginia.